Could you be pregnant? Get answers to common questions about home pregnancy tests.

 Based on your test results, consider taking the following steps:

 - Your home pregnancy test is positive, or you've taken a few home pregnancy tests and gotten mixed results.
 Make an appointment with your health care provider.
 You might need a blood test or ultrasound to confirm your pregnancy.
 The sooner your pregnancy is confirmed, the sooner you can begin prenatal care.

 - Your home pregnancy test is negative.
 If your period doesn't begin, repeat the test in a few days or one week — especially if you took the test before or shortly after a missed period.

 - You continue to get negative test results, but your period doesn't begin or you still think you might be pregnant.
 Check with your health care provider.
-Many factors can lead to missed periods, including illness, strenuous exercise, weight loss, stress and hormonal imbalances.
+Many factors can lead to missed menstrual periods (amenorrhea), including thyroid disorders, low body weight, problems with your ovaries, excessive exercise and stress.
 If you're not pregnant, your health care provider can help you get your menstrual cycle back on track.

 - American College of Obstetricians and Gynecologists.
-Your Pregnancy and Childbirth: Month to Month.
+Months 1 and 2.
+In: Your Pregnancy and Childbirth: Month to Month.
 5th ed.
-Washington, D.C.: American College of Obstetricians and Gynecologists; 2010:18.
+Washington, D.C.: American College of Obstetricians and Gynecologists; 2010.

 - Pregnancy tests.
 The National Women's Health Information Center. http://womenshealth.gov/publications/our-publications/fact-sheet/pregnancy-test.html?from=AtoZ.
 Accessed Oct.
 29, 2015.

 - Brezina PR, et al. At-home testing: Optimizing management for the infertility physician.
 Fertility and Sterility.
 2011;95:1867.

 - Welt CK, et al. Etiology, diagnosis, and treatment of secondary amenorrhea. http://www.uptodate.com/home.
 Accessed Oct.
 29, 2015.